 Next, create a public event page on Facebook, or a thread on your prefered forum, then invite fellow fans to join you!
 It’s up to you to promote your event, simply planning one doesn’t guarantee attendance.
 You can discuss pose ideas, such as specific characters, groups, pairings, or re-enactments.
 It’s also a good idea to choose a leader with a loud voice to call out pose directions, as well as a countdown to hold that pose.

 Finally, fill out the official Tekko photoshoot request form.
-This will put your event on the schedule, and you’ll also be informed of any potential conflicts with official events while the convention schedule is in progress.
+If approved, this will put your event on the schedule, and you’ll also be informed of any potential conflicts with official events while the convention schedule is in progress.

-Please note that one person/group will only be approved for a maximum of 4 meet-ups over the course of the convention.
-This includes co-hosting.
+Please note that photomeets are not to be used to promote any individual photographer, cosplay group, or business.
+For example, Bob would be hosting “Naruto Meetup at Tekko” rather than “Bob Photography’s Naruto Meetup at Tekko”.
+As such, one person/group will only be approved for a maximum of 4 meet-ups over the course of the convention, even when an application is submitted by separate members.
 Meet-ups are a lot of responsibility, and more than that can make scheduling difficult.
+We also want to be sure that everyone who wants to host has a chance to host and attend.
+Please do not try to evade this guideline, or your requests may be denied.
 Additionally, while meet-up requests will be considered on a first-come, first-served basis, staff has the right to deny a request for any reason.

 Enjoying Photo Meet-ups at Con